ZhuGuanyu/Analysis-Outage-of-Mailing-List/Data_Preprocessing/Tim/extract_and_assign_content/proccessed/finished/Readme/Readme.txt

 (3).
 Functionality of each program
 	1. fliter.py: extract information and assign them to proper thread
 	2. subject_fix.py: fix subjects
-	3. count_thread.py: count total amount of threads in all files in a directory
+	3. count_thread.py: count total amount of threads in all files in finished directory